 - Employees also want to see the company that they are working for succeed.
 Many have excellent ideas, ranging from money saving to operational improvements.
 So the management must take an effort to take some time to ask & listen to suggestions.
 Nothing is more worthwhile than feeling valued.

 - According to the preaches of Buddhism, self-motivation is the best way to enhance the job satisfaction of the employees.
-Then Helanka can use below strategies to enrich the self-motivation of the employees.
+Then Halanka can use below strategies to enrich the self-motivation of the employees.

 Ex: Encourage the employees through their mistakes